slackapi/bolt-js/docs/_tutorials/getting_started.md

 export SLACK_APP_TOKEN=xapp-<your-app-token>
 ```

-Make a simple change to your basic Bolt initialization code and restart the app.
+Make a simple change to your Bolt initialization code and restart the app.

 ```javascript
 // Initializes your app with your bot token and signing secret